multi-coop/datami-documentation-content/texts/why-gitribute/business-model-mutualize-en.md

 - A product should respond to expressed needs ;
 - Development on a product could benefit several clients, even if they don't know one another ;

-During our carreer we could observe many actors in need for developments, emphasizing their particularities when comparing themselves to others.
+During our carreers we could observe many actors in need for developments are emphasizing their own particularities when comparing themselves to others.

 _[Nothing new under the sun](https://fr.wikipedia.org/wiki/Narcissisme_des_petites_diff%C3%A9rences-)..._

-Small differences, and - sometimes - huge similarities... if analyzed as such.
+Small differences, while - sometimes - huge similarities...

+But you can find if you are searching for it : you will only find similarities if you take the time to analyze individual needs altogether.

-Many problems benefit from this patient time of analysis, factorization, optimisation that is the effort to mutualize problems to find a common solution.
+Many problems benefit from this patient time of analysis, factorization, optimisation that constitutes the effort of **mutualizing problems to find a common solution**.

-The very advantage in the digital industry is a problem's solution could be very flexible and evolve through each of its steps of its development... if though as such, and if one is making this effort.
+In the digital industry the very advantage we have is that a problem's solution could be very flexible over the time, through each of its steps of its development...

+But once more, only if though as such and if one is willing to make the effort.